Russia intimidating opponents of Ukraine war: acting UN rights chief | Law-Order

 The acting United Nations High Commissioner for Human Rights said on Monday that Russia was intimidating opponents of the war in Ukraine.

-Russia's diplomatic mission in Geneva did not immediately respond to a request for comment.
+Dmitry Peskov, press secretary for Russian President Vladimir Putin, called the remarks "unfounded" saying the infringement of the rights of Russian citizens' in other countries were not taken into account.
+"Such a one-sided position cannot be taken into account by us," he said at a regular news briefing.

 Moscow has created stronger laws this year to punish those deemed to discredit the armed forces, spread fake information or call for unsanctioned public action.
-Non-governmental organizations are calling for states to adopt a resolution at the council's month-long meeting to create an independent expert to investigate alleged human rights violations in Russia.
+Non-governmental organisations are calling for states to adopt a resolution at the council's month-long meeting to create an independent expert to investigate alleged human rights violations in Russia.
 Last week a Russian court stripped Novaya Gazeta, one of Russia's few remaining independent news outlets, of its licence.

 The United Nations General Assembly suspended Russia as a member of the 47-member Human Rights Council in April over its invasion of Ukraine on February 24.
 Russia denies targeting civilians in Ukraine and says it is carrying out a "special military operation" that aims to destroy Ukraine's military infrastructure.
 Ukraine and allies say Moscow invaded without provocation.